 From April 2017 to March 2018, Natural Habitats directly impacted 7,152 smallholder farmer and farm workers in Ecuador and Sierra Leone, and 213 workers at its extraction mills.

 In the last year, the company generated an estimated $2.7M in total income to the farmers and field workers in its supply chain and to the workers at its plants.
-The company builds strong, long-term partnerships with the farmers and provides its farmer network with personalized technical assistance, including necessary trainings and funding for certifications; as well as equipment financing, and valuable inputs.
+The company builds strong, long-term partnerships with the farmers and provides its farmer network with personalized technical assistance, including necessary training and funding for certifications; as well as equipment financing, and valuable inputs.

 Learn more about Our Approach to Measurement.